Bosch offers copper-free brake pads ahead of 2025 requirement

 The new design and technology behind the new Bosch proprietary copper-free ceramic brake friction formulation are significant industry developments.
 Bosch has filed for patent protection in North America and other key markets.

-The automotive industry’s shift to low-copper content in braking products is a result of legislation passed in the states of California and Washington in 2010 that requires reduction in the use of copper to below five percent by 2021 (low copper) and less than .5 percent by 2025 (no copper).
+The automotive industry’s shift to low-copper content in braking Articles is a result of legislation passed in the states of California and Washington in 2010 that requires reduction in the use of copper to below five percent by 2021 (low copper) and less than .5 percent by 2025 (no copper).

 Bosch says the legislation is based on the grounds that each time a motorist applies the brakes, a bit of copper and other metals get deposited on the road; and when it rains, those metals are washed into nearby streams and rivers – eventually harming aquatic life.
 Similar legislation has been introduced in Rhode Island, Oregon and New York.

-The changeover to copper-free brake pads is currently in process at Bosch, with a gradual rollout of more and more copper-free products.
+The changeover to copper-free brake pads is currently in process at Bosch, with a gradual rollout of more and more copper-free Articles.
 The company says many of the its semi-metallic formulas, as well as the new ceramic formulation, already meet the 2025 no copper requirement.

 To clearly indicate the level of copper in its QuietCast Brake Pads, Bosch rolled out updated packaging Jan.
 1, 2015 that included the industry standard LeafMark.
 The LeafMark is comprised of a three-leaf cluster with one, two, or all three leaves filled in to indicate the level of legislative compliance: